A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations: Numerical Results

-For convenience, we take $\Omega=\omega I$ in both MN and NMN methods.
-Here, The iteration parameters $\omega$ used in MN and NMN iteration methods are the experimental optimal ones $\omega_\mathrm{exp}$, which minimize the numbers of iteration steps.
-In addition, all the subsystems are solved by the Cholesky factorization when $\omega I+A$ is symmetric positive definite or the LU factorization when $\omega I+A$ is nonsymmetric.
+For convenience, we take $\Omega=\omega I$ in both MN and SSMN methods.
+Here, the optimal experimental value $\omega_\mathrm{exp}$ is utilized as the iteration parameter $\omega$ in MN and SSMN iteration methods to minimize the number of iteration steps.
+In addition, the Cholesky and LU factorizations are utilized to solve all the subsystems when $\omega I+A$ are SPD and nonsymmetric, respectively.